 This is a formal request for final comments within the IETF IPP

 working group for one document.
 The document is "Internet Printing

 Protocol/1.1: Implementer's Guide" which is being proposed for forwarding on

-to the IESG for consideration an Informational RFC to complement the
+to the IESG for consideration as an Informational RFC to complement the

 previous suite of IPP/1.1 documents.
-This is a working group product, and
+This is a working group product, which

 The purpose of a working group Last Call is in the style of "speak now or